marcoemrich/index_kata/README.md

 If you have very limited time, drop the requirement for different terms, use page numbers only.

-## History
+## History & Background

-I derrived the kata from a real life coding problem (we generate books at https://owl.institute) and simplified the problem for the kata (like a lot).
+The kata is a simplified version of a real life coding problem (we generate books at https://owl.institute).
 And yes!
-The API of the book production is really thaaaat bad and also closed source :).
+The API of the book production system is really thaaaat bad (the real one is even worse) and also closed source.
+There wasn't a lot, we could do.

 [index_example]: ./img/index.png